Alyssa Stewart Lee

 - The Pew Charitable Trusts

-Alyssa Lee is the director of Pew’s American Cities Project, which focuses on the biggest city in each of the nation’s 30 largest metropolitan areas.
+Alyssa Lee is the director of Pew’s cities project, which focuses on the biggest city in each of the nation’s 30 largest metropolitan areas.
 The project provides essential data and analysis to policy makers to help them better understand the role of the economy, demography and policy on cities’ fiscal health, and how well municipalities are delivering core services.

 As the strategic lead on the project’s robust municipal fiscal health agenda, Lee directs the team’s original research which supports local policy leaders in implementing data-driven decision-making, identifying proven policy approaches, evaluating current programs, reducing costs, and improving overall government performance.
 She also speaks frequently with the media about national trends and local innovations.